Strategy Synchronization

 When state drift occurs, a signal to "add to a long position" might be sent when you are actually flat, or a signal to "reverse from long to short" might be sent when you are already short.
 These scenarios can lead to unintended trades and significant risk.

-The sync_strategy feature acts as a gatekeeper, comparing your strategy's expected state with NinjaTrader's actual state before placing an order.
-If they don't align, it can prevent the order and take a pre-defined action.
+sync_strategy acts as a gatekeeper, comparing your strategy's expected state with NinjaTrader's actual state before placing an order.
+If they don't align, it can prevent the order, flatten the position, or — starting in v1.12.0 — automatically correct the mismatch.

 How It Works